-Akrotiri is called the Pompeii of Greece and I finally visited it this week.
+Akrotiri is called the Pompeii of Greece, and I finally visited it this week.
 It’s really interesting to find out about the advanced civilisation that lived there.
 It’s quite mindblowing what they built in prehistoric times.
-Plus it’s quite fascinating to see how the effects of the volcano tie into what you can see around the island today.
+Plus, it’s fascinating to see how the effects of the volcano tie into what you can see around the island today.

 Part of Akrotiri Ancient Site

 I just about got everything else finished that I wanted to do this trip.
 There are a couple of bits and pieces to do next visit.
 Plus, there are plenty of restaurants I didn’t get round to trying.
 But I’m happy with what I managed.